adamsilver/fdpb/07-a-filter-form.md

 Due to the materially dishonest design of filters as explained earlier, it seems some people have come to expect that clicking a checkbox (or radio button), will reload the results without having to submit.

 Automatically submitting the form when a filter is selected would effectively convert our batch filter into an interactive one.
-This is a shame as not only would we be exacerbating the problem of dishonest design, but we’d be forgoing the inherent advantages of batch filters.
+That's a shame as not only would we be exacerbating the problem of dishonest design, but we’d be forgoing the inherent advantages of batch filters.

 And this may work for radio buttons and checkboxes, but what if there were text boxes that could be used to enter a price range?
 When would users expect the form to submit?
 Submitting while typing is out of the question.
 This leaves submitting the form `onblur` (tabbing or clicking out of the field) which is odd and unintuitive.
+We'd need a submit button just for that box.

 If your users have the same expectations as Gumtree’s users, then you may have no choice.
 But, before going to such lengths, lets explore some other techniques to help users realise that submission is necessary.